Skip to content ↓

 February

-In Literacy, we are looking at the text ‘The Great Kapok Tree’ linked to our Rainforest topic last half-term.
+In Literacy, we are looking at the text ‘The Great Kapok Tree’ linked to our Rainforest topic from last half term.
 Our focus is persuasive texts and how to write in a persuasive way.
-The children looked at the first page and annotated what they know so far and looked up new words in a thesaurus.
+We have explored the story through a playscript and linked this to our Reading focus this week.

 January